mariopan/flynose/README.md

 #### ... for the paper

-see the resuing table to generate the figures 'figures.md'
+see the resuming table to generate the figures 'figures.md'